-Located in Turkish Thrace on the southwestern slopes of the Strandzha mountains, the ancient city of Bizye (modern Vize) is well known not only as a place of exile during the early Byzantine period, but also as the home and cult center of St. Mary the Younger, a pious woman of Armenian origin who died there in 902 and was subsequently buried in the city’s cathedral.
+Hagia Sophia was a Byzantine church in the Thracian city of Bizye (modern Vize, Turkey).
+Now known as Ayasofya (Gazi Süleyman Pasha) Mosque, it is located in Turkish Thrace on the southwestern foothills of the Strandzha (Istranca) Mountains .
+Bizye, a place of exile during the early Byzantine period, was the home and cult center of St. Mary the Younger, a pious woman of Armenian origin who died there in 902 and was subsequently buried in the city’s cathedral.

-Saints Severos and Memnon are said to have suffered martyrdom in the city along with their companions, but it remains uncertain when the first Christian church was established there.
-Known as a place of exile already under emperor Valens, Bizye has been an episcopal see since at least 431.
 However, the date of the cathedral’s dedication during the Byzantine period remains unknown.
 The Life of Saint Mary the Younger does not refer to it by name, and while the building’s modern Turkish name Ayasofya Mosque may well preserve the memory of a previous Byzantine dedication, the present association with Holy Wisdom cannot be traced back further than the nineteenth century.
-It is unclear which Suleyman Paşa it is named after.
+It is unclear which Suleyman Pasha it is named after.

 Bizye was first captured by the Ottomans in 1368 but later returned to Byzantine rule (probably in 1411).
 It is possible that the church was converted into a mosque once Bizye was captured again by the Ottomans in 1453.
 While there are no written documents that would help to elucidate the history of structural modifications and restorations in Ottoman times, the building seems to have served as the city’s principal mosque well into the twentieth century.